 Beginning with “Garden” you can see this simple sign made from scrap wood adds a level of interest that wasn’t there before.
 It’s like a new planter box!

 By enhancing this quiet space with garden flair, these “Startle Garden” signs offer an element of surprise year-round.
-This is a fun way to stay inspired and remind us that gardening always lives on.
+Now that you know how to make wooden signs and how to stencil on wood, you can stay inspired and be reminded that gardening always lives on.